andrewheiss/why-donors-donate/analysis/survey/experiment.md

     - Slightly involved
     - Never involved

 *Q5.6*: Here is a 7-point scale on which you trust political institutions and the state.
-The scale is arranged from no trust (left) to complete trust (right).
+The scale is arranged from no trust (1) to complete trust (7).
 Where would you place yourself on this scale?

 :   Single answer